shadan1212/bookory/README.md

 npm install
 ```

-3. Configure environment variables: Create a `.env` file in the backend directory with the following variables:
+3. Configure environment variables: Create a `.env` file in the backend directory with the following variables.
+Make sure you get your CLOUD_NAME, API_KEY and API_SECRET by signing on Cloudinary.

 ```bash
 PORT = 5000